system-dev-formations/systemdevlabs/git-beginner/base_merge.md

-To get started, you’ll need to clone the magicSquareJS repository that’s used in this section of the book.
+To get started, you’ll need to clone the magicSquareJS repository.
 You can do this by way of the git clone command:

 ```